-Urban Land is the magazine of the Urban Land Institute (ULI).
-We publish six print editions per year, plus online articles nearly every business day.
+Urban Land is the magazine of the Urban Land Institute (ULI), first published in 1941.
+We publish four print editions per year, plus online articles nearly every business day.
 With this online edition, our goal is to give you:

 - Timely, succinct and useful information from ULI

 - Specific stories and examples, told in more people’s voices

 - Information from your peers and colleagues in real estate & land use